Nicnevin: Gyre-Carling

-Nicneven as Historical Figure
+Nicneven as a historical figure

 One possibility raised by scholars is that Nicneven was inspired by a real woman condemned to death for witchcraft.
 Another theory, as seen in Sir Walter Scott and C. K. Sharpe, is that multiple women were nicknamed in honor of the legendary figure.

-In May 1569, an accused witch known as Nicneven or Nic Neville was condemned to death and burnt at the stake at St. Andrews.
+In May 1569, an accused witch known as Marion Nicneven or Nikniving was condemned to death and burnt at the stake at St. Andrews.
 She told her interrogators that the apothecaries had caused her arrest because of her superior healing powers.
+John Mure of Caldwell described the progress of her trial in a letter to the Earl of Eglinton.
+She was mentioned in the trial of William Stewart of Luthrie, a herald accused of witchcraft and conspiracy against Regent Moray, and was said to have discussed "things to come" including the escape of Mary, Queen of Scots, from Lochleven Castle.
 This woman may have been the same as Nikneveing of Monzie, mentioned in the 1643 witchcraft trial of John Brughe of Fossoway.
-Brughe’s teacher, Neane NcClerith, was Nikneveing’s niece.
+Brughe's teacher, Neane NcClerith, was Nikneveing's niece.

 Several legends surround a nurse, Catherine Niven or Kate McNiven of Monzie, who was also burned to death for witchcraft.
 Sources give widely varying dates including 1563, 1615, or 1715.

 Analysis

 Some scholars such as Alison Hanham have expressed skepticism that Nicneven is the same as the Gyre-Carlin or that she was meant to be understood as a queen of the fairies.
-Hanham refers to Montgomery’s Flyting as “Nicneven’s earliest, and indeed only authentic, literary appearance," dismissing the views of Scott, Cromek, and others who call Nicneven "the Scottish Hecate."
+Hanham refers to Montgomery's Flyting as "Nicneven's earliest, and indeed only authentic, literary appearance," dismissing the views of Scott, Cromek, and others who call Nicneven "the Scottish Hecate."
 In the Flyting, Nicneven is a worshipper of Hecate.
-Jacqueline Simpson pointed out that the term “gyr-carlings” does appear in Polwart’s response to Montgomerie and could possibly refer to Nicneven and her witches, but also noted the extreme gap of "over two hundred years" between Montgomerie's poem and the much later sources describing Nicneven as a fairy queen or goddess.
+Jacqueline Simpson pointed out that the term "gyr-carlings" does appear in Polwart's response to Montgomerie and could possibly refer to Nicneven and her witches, but also noted the extreme gap of "over two hundred years" between Montgomerie's poem and the much later sources describing Nicneven as a fairy queen or goddess.